Veeam Cloud Connect License

 - If a tenant has a Rental Veeam Backup & Replication license installed on the tenant backup server, Veeam Backup & Replication does not consider tenant machines processed by backup and/or backup copy jobs as protected workloads.
 Instead, Veeam Backup & Replication treats such machines as rental machines.
 In contrast to protected workloads, rental machines consume the tenant license and do not consume the SP license.
 To learn more, see Rental Machines Licensing.

-- The SP can also obtain and install on the SP backup server a Free Veeam Service Provider Console license.
-A license of this type is intended for SPs who want to use Veeam Backup & Replication only for Remote Monitoring and Management with Veeam Service Provider Console or for offering Office 365 Backup as a Service with Veeam Backup for Microsoft Office 365.
-For more information, see Veeam Rental Licensing and Usage Reporting Guide.
+- The SP can also obtain and install a Free Veeam Service Provider Console license on the Veeam Cloud Connect server (that is, the SP backup server).
+A license of this type is intended for SPs who want to use the Veeam Cloud Connect server only for Remote Monitoring and Management with Veeam Service Provider Console or for offering SaaS Data Protection with Veeam Backup for Microsoft 365.

 To provide more flexibility and introduce a trial period for tenant workload processing, Veeam Backup & Replication offers the concept of new workloads.
 New workloads are workloads that were processed for the first time within the current calendar month.
 For example, Veeam Backup & Replication processes 7 machines in November.
 In December, Veeam Backup & Replication processes the same 7 machines plus 2 new machines.
 In December, these 2 machines are considered as new workloads.